What is the difference between a metrics layer and a metrics platform?

 What a platform adds beyond the layer

-• Catalog and discovery: Clear names, formulas, dimensions, owners, and plain‑language descriptions for every KPI.
+Catalog and discovery — Clear names, formulas, dimensions, owners, and plain-language descriptions for every metric.
+Teams find what they need without guessing or asking.

-• Governance and roles: Certification, tagging, and permissions that make readiness and scope obvious.
+Governance and roles — Certification, tagging, and permissions that make readiness and scope obvious.
+Non-technical users know which metrics are safe to rely on.

-• Freshness and SLAs: Status indicators and scheduled refresh so leaders know when data is up to date.
+Freshness and SLAs — Status indicators and scheduled refresh so leaders know when data is current.
+No more "Is this number from today or last week?"

-• Reusable distribution: Change a definition once and downstream views stay aligned across tools.
+Reusable distribution — Change a definition once and downstream views stay aligned across tools.
+Update the layer; the platform propagates the change everywhere.

-• Lineage and auditability: Trace any chart back to its metric and source to speed reviews and audits.
+Lineage and auditability — Trace any chart back to its metric and source to speed reviews and audits.
+Compliance and debugging become faster.

-• Goals and alerts: Targets and notifications that keep teams focused on outcomes.
+Goals and alerts — Targets and notifications that keep teams focused on outcomes.
+Metrics become actionable, not just visible.

 How they work together